SNUGNSS/snugnss.github.io/content/authors/Hongki-Song/_index.md

 ---
 # Display name
-title: Junwon Song
+title: Hongki Song

 # Full Name (for SEO)
-first_name: Junwon
+first_name: Hongki
 last_name: Song
-grad_year: 2024
+grad_year: 2013

 # Is this the primary user of the site?
 superuser: false